fabaff/fsl-test-bench/docs/services/misc/mosquitto.rst

     Client mosqsub/24366-laptop011 received SUBACK
     Subscribed (mid: 1): 0

-The FSL Test Bench is publishing permanently messages.
+The FSL Test Bench is publishing permanently on a random value in the interval between 1 to 30 seconds messages.
 The default string contains **MQTT message from FSL Test Bench.** and a time stamp.

 Manually publishing messages on your FSL Test bench can be done with the topic **fsl/testbench**.
 If you want to publish the message directly from your FSL